A Better AWS DynamoDB Console Alternative

 [ ORDER BY key [DESC|ASC], ... ](AWS docs.)

-but it means analytical questions are off the table in the console.
+analytical questions are off the table in the console.
 The

-PartiQL vs SQL guide walks through exactly where the grammar
+PartiQL vs SQL guide walks through exactly where the

-statements for what it can do.
+copy-paste statements for what it can do.

 DynoTable's SQL Workbench compiles richer SQL — INNER/LEFT JOIN, GROUP BY,